motn/songP2/DesignSong.md

 *Describe any constraints on the system that have a significant impact on the design of the system.*

-- A server(might be a laptop) should be set up to provide service to users if the Database is involved.
+- Servers(might be a laptop) should be set up to provide service to users if the Database is involved.
 - Our App is only applied to android devices, which means iphone/ipad users will not have access to this App.
 - We will test this App on limited kinds of emulators and real android devices due to hardware constraints.
 - The interface should be intuitive and easy to use for users, and the amount of functionalities on the android devices should be limited to user requirements.